system32uwu/django-ecommerce/README.md

 - Increase / decrease product quantity in the cart
 - Checkout
 - View orders history
-- Guest user's cart is persisted in cookies, when checking out gets asked to register an account in order to proceed with payment.
+- Guest user's cart is persisted in cookies, when checking out gets asked to register an account in order to proceed with payment
-- Show errors in forms.
+- Show errors in forms
-- Paypal integration (pending).
+- Paypal integration (pending)
+- Star rating system (pending)

 # Ecom